Andrew-Ta/stock-ticker-web-app/readme.md

 Then, once the dependencies are installed, type in "npm run build".

-then, open the link to the server (ex. http://localhost:1234)
+To run the program in development, type "npm run dev" in the terminal. then, open the link to the server (ex. http://localhost:1234).

 ## Dependencies